nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 If you can type fast, Source Control can help you track your students' performance faster than traditional GUI apps!

 This guide takes you through all the _latest features_ of Source Control.
-If you are a new user, this guide provides you all the basic knowledge to get started with Source Control, and is simple and easy to read.
+If you are a new user, this guide provides you all the basic knowledge to get started with Source Control.
 If you are an experienced user, feel free to skip to the [command summary](#command-summary) and experiment with our more advanced features!

 --------------------------------------------------------------------------------------------------------------------